subratcall/msdataworkshop/README.md

             - `kubectl port-forward [atpadmin pod] -n msdataworkshop 8080:8080`
             - http://localhost:8080/test

-Task 8 (setup AQ, order and inventory, saga, and CQRS)...
+Task 8 (Setup AQ, order and inventory, saga, and CQRS)...
    - Pre-requisite: Task 1 through 7 are complete.
    - Upload regional wallet (contains tnsnames.ora entries for both ATP PDBs to objectstore and obtain pre-authenticated url to it.
         - using pre-authenticated link is a convenience.